 Tourism licences and permits

-The permits and licences you need to run a tourism business in Queensland will depend on the services you offer (e.g. transport, accommodation, meals) and whereabouts you offer them (e.g. Great Barrier Reef or Fraser Island).
+The permits and licences you need to run a tourism business in Queensland will depend on the services you offer (e.g. transport, accommodation, meals) and whereabouts you offer them (e.g. Great Barrier Reef or K'gari (formerly Fraser Island)).

 There are local, state and Australian government laws that apply to trade and business activities and you should be aware of the requirements that apply to your business.